xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

 \ **consoleondemand**\  (nodehm.consoleondemand)

- This overrides the value from site.consoleondemand; (0=no, 1=yes).
-Default is the result from site.consoleondemand.
+ This overrides the value from site.consoleondemand.
+Set to 'yes', 'no', '1' (equivalent to 'yes'), or '0' (equivalent to 'no').
+If not set, the default is the value from site.consoleondemand.